IBM/TSML.jl/docs/src/man/dateproc.md

 ```

 # Date Preprocessing
-Extracting the Date features in a Date, Value table follows
+Extracting the Date features in a `Date,Value` table follows
-similar workflow with the Value preprocessing in the previous
+similar workflow with the [value preprocessing](@ref valueprep)
-section.
-The main difference is we are only interested on the
+of the previous section.
+The main difference
+is we are only interested on the
 date corresponding to the last column of the values generated
 by the `Matrifier`.
 This last column contains the values before
 the prediction happens and the dates corresponding to these